 High Hamstring Tendinopathy goes by a few names, it’s also known as proximal hamstring tendinopathy or high hamstring tendinitis and refers to inflammation or irritation of the common origin (ischial tuberosity) of the hamstring muscles.
 The origin is where the muscles tendon attaches to the bone in your buttock.

-A quick search of the internet reveals that there seem to be 3 reason for high hamstring tendinopathy.
+A quick search of the internet reveals that there are 5 main causes for high hamstring tendinopathy.
 The reasons or main causes associated with the onset of your deep buttock pain are;

 This seems to be due to the pain irritating the sciatic nerve, The cause of the sciatica nerve irritation doesn’t appear to be indicated